 The Writing Program at NYU Shanghai invites applications for full-time Lecturer positions to teach writing to academically outstanding students from around the world.
 These writing courses are integrated into the writing and cultural foundations elements of the core curriculum.

 Lecturers in the Writing Program teach six sections (or their equivalent) of introductory or intermediate writing courses (3 sections/semester).
+You may read more about the Writing Curriculum on our website.
 Writing faculty attend pre-semester faculty meetings, participate in regular faculty development workshops throughout the academic year, participate in institutional service, and may continue ongoing research and practice in their academic or creative fields.
-Appointments are for 2.5 years effective February 1, 2019; contracts are renewable.
+Appointments are for 3 years effective September 1, 2019; contracts are renewable.

 Four years teaching university-level composition or other writing intensive courses as the instructor of record;